 A discussion on the radio prompted the question, “Who’s on your Guilty Pleasure List?”
 Near as I can tell, the Guilty Pleasure List contains people you are attracted to but for some reason shouldn’t be.
-Or at the very least, you can’t explain why you are attracted to them.
+Or at the very least, you can’t explain why

 So I expanded on the idea and came up with a handful of my own guilty pleasures; people, music, books and movies I have an irrational and undying love for.
 Mind you, these aren’t simply favorites.
 They are favorites that I can’t really justify, and don’t expect anyone else to understand, since I don’t understand them myself: